 Assistance Animals: Assistance Animals is an overarching term that includes both Services Animals and Support Animals.
 This term does not include Pets.

 Service Animals: Any animal that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability and meets the definition of “service animal” under the Americans with Disabilities Act.
 The task or work a service animal has been trained to do must directly relate to the individual’s disability.
 Examples include, but are not limited to: assisting individuals who are blind or have low vision, alerting people who are deaf or hard of hearing, assisting individuals during seizures, assisting with retrieval of items, assistance with balance and stability, and preventing or interrupting behaviors.
 The function of providing comfort, emotional support, well-being, or companionship does not constitute “work or tasks” for the purpose of qualifying as a Service Animal.
-The term Service Animal includes dogs in trainings to be Service Animals when they are accompanied by a trainer and identified as a dog in training.
+The term Service Animal includes dogs in training to be Service Animals when they are accompanied by a trainer and identified as a dog in training.

 Support Animals: Support animal is an umbrella term that includes comfort/therapy/support animals.
 A support animal is an animal that provides emotional or other support which ameliorates one or more identified symptoms or effects of a person’s disability.
 The animal must be a reasonable accommodation for the individual and necessary to allow the individual equal opportunity to use and enjoy university housing.

 Pet: A “pet” is any animal kept for ordinary use and companionship.
 Pets are not covered by this policy.
 Residents are not permitted to keep pets, except fish in a thirty gallon tank, in Shepherd University residence halls.

 Approved Animal: An “Approved Animal” is a Service Animal registered with the Office of Disability Support Services or a Support Animal that has been granted as a reasonable accommodation under this policy.
 The following guidelines are the responsibility of owner/handler: